Skip to content

 Languages & frameworksJavaScript, TypeScript, and Python.
 Native SDKs for Next.js, Node.js, Bun, Deno, Remix, SvelteKit, NestJS, React Router, Fastify, Astro, Python FastAPI, Flask, and other Python web servers.Any language hosted on Vercel.
 WAF rules apply at the network layer regardless of framework.

-Bot detection600+ known bots across 25 categories classified in code; browser-based WebAssembly advanced signals detect headless browsers without CAPTCHAs.
-Works behind any proxy or CDN.Bot Protection managed ruleset (Enterprise-only) uses JS challenge; explicitly documented as broken behind reverse proxies (Cloudflare, Azure CDN, etc.).
+Bot detectionKnown bots classified by name and category in code; browser-based WebAssembly advanced signals detect headless browsers without CAPTCHAs.
+Works behind any proxy or CDN.Bot Protection managed ruleset (all plans) uses JS challenge; explicitly documented as broken behind reverse proxies (Cloudflare, Azure CDN, etc.).

-AI bot blockingAI crawler category (CATEGORY:AI) configured in code alongside other bot rules.AI Bots managed ruleset (Enterprise-only); automatically maintained by Vercel.
+AI bot blockingAI crawler category (CATEGORY:AI) configured in code alongside other bot rules.AI Bots managed ruleset (all plans); automatically maintained by Vercel.
 Log or Deny only.

 AI app protectionAI Runtime Protection: prompt injection detection, per-user token budgets, PII detection in AI flows — protects AI application logic, not just content scraping.No protection for AI application layer (no prompt injection, no token budgets, no PII in AI flows).

 Filter rulesExpression-based filter rules in code; compose cookie, IP reputation, geo, VPN/proxy, header, and path conditions alongside bot and rate limiting rules.
-Powered by Rust/WebAssembly, evaluated locally.Custom rules in dashboard with similar condition types (IP, geo, path, header, JA4, user agent).
-Up to 3 rules on Hobby, 40 on Pro, 1,000 on Enterprise.
+Powered by Rust/WebAssembly, evaluated locally.Custom rules in dashboard with similar condition types (IP, geo, path, header, JA4 Digest, user agent).
+Log action is Enterprise-only.
 Logic is static — no runtime branching on app context.

 Local developmentSame behavior as production; inspect decisions directly in code.WAF rules don’t apply locally; vercel dev bypasses the WAF entirely.